NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

-  crawlspace - unvented                                                                    EnergyPlus calculation                   Any crawlspace - conditioned        Below-grade conditioned space maintained at setpoint     EnergyPlus calculation                   Any garage                          Single-family garage (not shared parking)                EnergyPlus calculation                   Any manufactured home underbelly    Underneath the belly of a manufactured home              Weather, wind exposed no skirt           Manufactured only manufactured home belly         Within the belly of the manufactured home                Same as living space                     Manufactured only
+  crawlspace - unvented                                                                    EnergyPlus calculation                   Any crawlspace - conditioned        Below-grade conditioned space maintained at setpoint     EnergyPlus calculation                   Any garage                          Single-family garage (not shared parking)                EnergyPlus calculation                   Any manufactured home underbelly    Underneath the belly, ambient environment                Weather data                             Manufactured only manufactured home belly         Within the belly                                         Same as living space                     Manufactured only
   other housing unit              E.g., conditioned adjacent unit or conditioned corridor  Same as living space                     SFA/MF only other heated space              E.g., shared laundry/equipment space                     Avg of living space/outside; min of 68F  SFA/MF only other multifamily buffer space  E.g., enclosed unconditioned stairwell                   Avg of living space/outside; min of 50F  SFA/MF only